-4339 Electronics (\$2)- Fall Semester

-- Experimental techniques and elementary theory of circuit elements.
+A study of the physics of ionizing radiation and its interaction with matter.
+An introduction to the effects of ionizing radiation, to exposure units and related calculations, to the use of instruments for measuring radiation, to the calibration of sources, to the use of isotopes, and to protective measures.
+Two lectures and three laboratory hours per week.
+Prerequisite: Physics 3325. - 4339 Electronics (\$2) Fall Semester Experimental techniques and elementary theory of circuit elements.
 Includes linear passive elements, linear electronic and transistor circuits.
 Also includes nonlinear electronic elements such as trigger circuits.
 Three lectures and three laboratory hours per week.
-Prerequisite: Physics 4214, 4216 or 4217 and Math-ematics 4212.
-May not be counted in addition to Engineering 4339. - 4340 Theory and Applications of Electron Tubes (\$2)- Spring Semester Theory and applications of a wide variety of electron tubes and circuits.
+May not be counted in addition to Engineering 4339. - 4340 Theory and Applications of Electron Tubes (\$2) Spring Semester Theory and applications of a wide variety of electron tubes and circuits.
 Includes analysis of steady state and transient response in electronic systems by means of equivalent circuits.
-Also included are power supplies, feedback amplifiers, tele-vision and radio circuits, microwaves, and recent electronic developments.
+Also included are power supplies, feedback amplifiers, television and radio circuits, microwaves, and recent electronic developments.
 Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 4212 and Physics 4339.
-May not be counted in addition to Engineering 4340.
+Prerequisite: Physics 4339.
+May not be counted in addition to Engineering 4340. - Advanced Laboratory Practice (\$2) Fall Scmester